up9inc/mockintosh/README.md

 }
 ```

-If you don't want to listen all of the services in a configuration file then you can specify a list of service comments:
+If you don't want to listen all of the services in a configuration file then you can specify a list of service names (`name` is a string attribute you can set per service):

 ```shell
 mockintosh my_mocks.yaml 'Mock for Service1' 'Mock for Service2'